 At COP 28, the parties agreed to the Loss and Damage Fund on the first day and appointed the World Bank to serve as its interim trustee for the next four years.
 Within the UNFCCC, the World Bank has been at the center of jump-starting the Clean Development Mechanism (CDM) of the Kyoto Protocol, and the Reducing Emissions from Deforestation and forest Degradation (REDD+) mechanisms, activities that have undermined the sovereignty and rights of Indigenous Peoples.
-For over 20 years these mechanisms have demonstrated that the World Bank fails to take into consideration the immediate needs of impacted communities on the frontlines in the Global South.
-This fund will almost certainly become another example of its hypocrisy; the World Bank's development plan is rooted in the expectation of profit and the financialization of life, as has been true of all Bretton Woods institutions since inception.
-The fund is already controversial because it receives voluntary rather than mandatory pledges, many pledges are missing, and it lacks solid targets or deadlines to hold the Global North accountable for historical emissions even as the Global South navigates the impacts and inequality of climate change.
-The World Bank's track record on debt-fueled loans and dodgy development programs in the Global South raises many doubts on how it will handle such a crucial fund.
-Rather than distributing funds to Indigenous Peoples and impacted communities, the World Bank will likely perpetuate economic development plans that lead to the accumulation of wealth in the Global North, allowing a privileged few to continue profiting from the suffering of others, while exploiting a crisis they created for short-term financial gain.
+For over 20 years these mechanisms have demonstrated that the initiative, which is generally aimed at compensating tropical forest World Bank fails to take into consideration the immediate needs of nations for forest preservation.
+Ironically, we have seen that this can impacted communities on the frontlines in the Global South.
+This fund incentivize land clearing for monocrops and eminent domain land will almost certainly become another example of its hypocrisy; the grabs, with devastating impacts on Indigenous Peoples' territories.
+So far, REDD+ has not followed the necessary protocols of Free, Prior, World Bank's development plan is rooted in the expectation of profit and the financialization of life, as has been true of all Bretton Woods Informed Consent (FPIC) in relation to Indigenous communities and their institutions since inception.
+The fund is already controversial because it sovereign territories.86 receives voluntary rather than mandatory pledges, many pledges are missing, and it lacks solid targets or deadlines to hold the Global North Among the myriad of false solutions being proposed at the UNFCCC, accountable for historical emissions even as the Global South navigates debt swaps for nature and climate are a form of restructuring debt in the impacts and inequality of climate change.
+The World Bank's exchange for debtor governments committing to predetermined climate track record on debt-fueled loans and dodgy development programs change mitigation investments.
+This process can be mediated by thirdin the Global South raises many doubts on how it will handle such a parties, which raises a serious question of bias towards the creditor in crucial fund.
+Rather than distributing funds to Indigenous Peoples and the agreed upon investments.
+This power dynamic is undemocratic, impacted communities, the World Bank will likely perpetuate economic lacks transparency, and can lead to violations of Indigenous Peoples' development plans that lead to the accumulation of wealth in the rights of self-determination and sovereignty.
+None of these initiatives cut Global North, allowing a privileged few to continue profiting from the emissions at source.
+Carbon markets are a smokescreen to maintain suffering of others, while exploiting a crisis they created for short-term 'business as usual', continuing the cycles of extraction and violence we financial gain. must decisively reject.